ihsan31415/crackmap/README.md

 * Framework: PyTorch
 * Input size: 224x224

-To train your own model, refer to `train.ipynb`.
+To train your own model, refer to `notebook.ipynb`.

 ---